dginst/dginst-old.github.io/vision.md

 Blockchain requires an intrinsic native digital asset to solve the double-spending problem, i.e. to provide the economic incentives for the so-called _miners_ (the blockchain back-office) to be honest.
-Miners compete to validate a new block of transactions because the winner providing _proof-of-work_ of a new block finalization is rewarded with the issuance of new bitcoins in a special _coinbase_ transaction included in that same block.
+Miners compete to validate a new block of transactions: the winner providing _proof-of-work_ of a new block finalization is rewarded with the issuance of new bitcoins in a special _coinbase_ transaction, included in that same block.
 This economic incentive induces miners to reject double-spending attempts and only finalize valid transactions;
 otherwise the block would be deemed invalid by the network and rejected, removing it (and the included coinbase reward) from the transaction history: ultimately, the winning miner would have just wasted his work.

-A blockchain without an intrinsic native digital asset providing value and seigniorage revenues would need to select and appoint its back-office operators, ultimately resorting to central governance.
+Without an intrinsic native digital asset providing seigniorage revenues, a blockchain would need to select and appoint its back-office operators, ultimately resorting to central governance.
 If this is the case, then why use a blockchain, i.e. a subpar data structure, instead of an efficient relational database?